 3. To convert between adjustable-rate and fixed-rate mortgages

 Homeowners often opt for an Adjustable Rate Mortgage (ARM) because of the lower rate it offers.
 Over time, though, adjustments can increase these rates until they top the going rate for fixed-rate mortgages.
 When this happens, switching to a fixed-rate mortgage can lower the homeowner’s interest rate and offer them stability instead of future rate increases.

 On the flip side, when interest rates are falling, it often makes sense to convert a fixed-rate mortgage to an ARM.
 This ensures smaller monthly payments and lower interest rates without refinancing every time the rate drops.
 This is not advisable in the current climate, since interest rates are more likely to climb rather than decrease.

 When refinancing your mortgage is a bad idea

 In certain circumstances, the worst thing you can do for your financial situation is refinance your mortgage.

-- When a refinance will greatly lengthen the loan’s terms – If you’ve only got 10 years left on your mortgage and you want to refinance to stretch out those payments over 30 years, you won’t come out ahead.
-Any money you save on lower payments will be lost in the cost of the refinance and the extra 20 years of interest you’ll be paying on your mortgage.
+- When a refinance will greatly lengthen the loan’s terms.
+You won't come out ahead if you have 10 years left on your mortgage and want to refinance over 30 years.
+The money you save on lower payments will be lost in refinance costs and the extra 20 years of interest.

-- When you don’t plan on living in your home much longer – If you plan on moving within the next few years, the money you save might not even come close to the prohibitive price you paid for your refinance.
+- When you don’t plan on living in your home much longer – If you plan on moving, the money you save might not come close to what you paid for your refinance.